cincuranet/blog/_posts/2016-11-09-233583-how-not-to-handle-your-https-issues.md

 ---
+title: |
-title: "How not to handle your HTTPS issues"
+  How not to handle your HTTPS issues
 date: 2016-11-09T20:19:00Z
 tags:
   - Encryption